pism/pism/doc/sphinx/technical/blatter-pattyn.rst

 assumed to be zero (corresponding to no drag) elsewhere.

 The grounding line (if present) divides bottom faces of some elements into grounded parts that experience drag and floating parts that do not.
 This implementation uses a low-order quadrature with *many* equally-spaced points (a Newton-Cotes quadrature) to integrate over the part of the basal boundary containing the grounding line.
-Here `\beta` is computed at each quadrature point, depending on whether the ice is grounded or floating there.
+Here `\beta` is computed at each quadrature point, depending on whether the ice is grounded or floating at its location.
 This is similar to the SEP3 parameterization described in :cite:`Seroussi2014`.

 .. note::